 A round the world flight is a code-share between different airlines which, quite simply, takes you around the world.
 Mainly based on mileage or sections, there are various options, such as The Great Escapade, Star Alliance and One World Explorer.

 2: How much will an around the world ticket cost?

 How long is a piece of string?
 It completely depends where you’re going and the time of year – huge savings can be had by travelling in the low season.

-Do your own research first.
+3: Do your own RTW trip research first

 Have a rough idea at least of where you want to go and which dates.
 Your agent isn’t a mind reader.
 Some RTW flight agents have websites where you can plan rough routes, so have a play first and get some ideas.